Frequently Asked Questions

 I don't like the colors of the stencil variant.
 What can I do?

-Remember, the stencils don't have color.
 Only paint has color.
 Typically, you can take a stencil that was color-separated and paint it with shades of gray (black to white).
-Or you can take a stencil that was made in shades of gray and paint the layers in any colors you like.
-Experiment and have fun!

 Why do you cut three stencils if you only expect me to use two of them?